 We call $\qwitt^\mp(R)$ the {\bf quadratic $\mp$-Witt group} of $R$.
 (If $R=\FF$ was a field and if the involution was the identity, then $\qwitt^+(\FF)$ is the classical Witt group of the field~$\FF$.)

-For a quadratic form~$\phi$ on a projective $R$-module~$Q$, a direct summand~$A$ of~$Q$ such that there exists some sesquilinear function~$\theta$ with which $a^\dagger (\phi + \theta \pm \theta^\dagger) a = 0$ for all~$a \in A$, is called a {\bf sublagrangian}.
+For a quadratic form~$\phi$ on a projective $R$-module~$Q$, a direct summand~$A$ of~$Q$ such that there exists some sesquilinear function~$\theta$ with which $(\phi + \theta \pm \theta^\dagger)(a, a) = 0$ for all~$a \in A$, is called a {\bf sublagrangian}.
 If $\phi$ is nonsingular, a {\bf lagrangian} is a sublagrangian such that the orthogonal complement is itself. \footnote{ It is important that a lagrangian is a direct summand.
-If we drop this condition, every exact ``stabilizer module''~\cite{Haah2013} has its orthogonal complement equal to itself.
-The phenomenology of exact stabilizer modules is much richer than that of lagrangians.
-In a sense, the classification of Clifford QCA in this paper is the classification of lagrangians over~$R$. } We similarly define sublagrangians and lagrangians with respect to a nonsingular hermitian forms by the same condition where the even orthogonality is replaced by just orthogonality.
+Since every exact ``stabilizer module''~\cite{Haah2013} has its orthogonal complement equal to itself, if we do not demand that a lagrangian be a direct summand, every exact stabilizer module would be a lagrangian.
+The phenomenology of exact stabilizer modules is much richer than that of direct summand lagrangians.
+In a sense, the classification of Clifford QCA in this paper is the classification of direct summand lagrangians over~$R$. } We similarly define sublagrangians and lagrangians with respect to nonsingular hermitian forms by the same condition where the even orthogonality is replaced by just orthogonality.
 Note that, unlike in the classical theory of quadratic forms over fields where a quadratic form is defined to be a certain function on a vector space, our quadratic form restricted to a sublagrangian is not identically zero; it is merely required to become zero on some equivalent ($\sim$) quadratic form.

 \begin{lemma}[Thm.\,1.1 of \cite{Ranicki1}] For any finitely generated projective module~$Q$ over~$R$ with a nonsingular quadratic $\mp$-form~$\phi$ (resp. a nonsingular hermitian even $\mp$-form~$\Phi$), if there is a lagrangian~$L \subseteq Q$, then there exists a direct complement~$M \cong L$, as $R$-modules, which is a lagrangian itself, such that